kiliconsult/jasync/README.md

 ## Using RabbitMQ

-It is easy to use change the environment to RabbitMQ.
+It is easy to use change the environment to a RabbitMQ cluster.
 Just change the AsyncEnvironment in the [Getting Started](#getting-started) to use the RabbitMQAsyncEnvironment.

 ```java